martyn-hash/The-link/database_optimisations.md

    - Only loading chronology in the detail view (`getProject()`)
    - Or using a subquery to fetch just the most recent entry

+2. **Batch stageRoleAssignee lookups**: The N+1 issue with `resolveStageRoleAssignee()` could be solved by:
+   - Pre-fetching all kanban stages for visible project types in one query
+   - Pre-fetching all client services for visible clients in one query
-2. **Batch stageRoleAssignee lookups**: Instead of N+1 queries, pre-fetch all role assignments for visible project types
+   - Pre-fetching all role assignments for visible client-services in one query
+   - Then resolving in-memory

 3. **Add pagination**: For large datasets, implement cursor-based pagination